-Recently, I spoke with a friend that is attempting to restore someone’s heart and soul to the point of trusting God and others again after some painful events.
-Their attempt did not seem to get very far and it was very discouraging and even depressing to them.
+Recently, I spoke with a friend that is attempting to restore someone’s heart to the place of trusting God and others again after some painful events.
+Their attempts did not appear to get very far and it was very discouraging to them.

 They saw a failure.
-Then, when they realized how it had thrown them into a small depression they felt like an immature loser for being so overwhelmed because of it.
+Then, when they realized how it had thrown them into a small depression they felt like a loser for being so overwhelmed because of it.

 I was in the stands watching.
 Things look much different in the ring than in the stands.
 What did I see?
 I saw someone with a huge heart of compassion willing to take a risk and go out of their way to communicate love and value to a broken heart.

 I saw Father God with love and tears in His eyes for both involved.
-When he saw how he had been so negatively affected by an unmet hope, he went ahead and threw a punch at himself. .. .
+When my friend saw how he had been so negatively affected by an unmet hope, he went ahead and threw a punch at himself. .. .
 “How could you be so immature?!
 Grow up.”

-QUESTION 1: What would you do if you were walking down the street and you came around the corner and you saw your best friend being attacked and insulted by a couple of strangers on the street?
+QUESTION 1: What would you do if you were walking down the street and you came around the corner to see your best friend being insulted and attacked by a couple of strangers on the street?
 Most of you would find your inner HULK and do something about it!!

 QUESTION 2: What if the one attacking and saying the most negative things to us was our self?

 Have you ever noticed that we often find it easier to fight for others than for our own self?
 If our friend was getting insulted, beaten up and condemned by the enemy or someone else, we would put a stop to it.
 But, sometimes we beat ourselves up in our thoughts and emotions and we think that is ok.